 If you own a building or part of a building that you plan to rent, you need landlord insurance to protect yourself and the building.
 Landlord insurance is coverage designed to protect the structure of a home or condo when you, the owner, don’t live in it.
 Like standard homeowners insurance, it also covers your liability.

 Almost all home insurance policies exclusively cover owner-occupied homes.
-If you’re not living in your house, your policy isn’t in effect — whether you’re renting it for a week or a year.
+If you’re not living in your house, your policy isn’t in effect.

 There are a few options for rental property insurance.
 If you’re renting out your home to a full-time tenant, a standard landlord policy can offer the protection you need.
 But if you’re only going to be doing a short-term rental, you may only need to add an endorsement to your home insurance policy.